 - Stars – The most popular and profitable mutual funds: most likely a Canadian equity fund or dividend fund with an average MER of 2.42 percent

-- Plow Horse – High popularity but lower profitability: most likely a bond fund where the advisor receives a 0.5 percent trailing commission as opposed to 1 percent with an equity mutual fund.
+- Plow Horses – High popularity but lower profitability: most likely a bond fund where the advisor receives a 0.5 percent trailing commission as opposed to 1 percent with an equity mutual fund.

 - Puzzles – Highly profitable but low in popularity: most likely includes global funds or a niche fund with an exotic strategy that customers don’t understand.
 Fees likely in the 2.75 – 3.25 percent range.